haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/intro_manual.md

 HADDOCK, standing for **H**igh **A**mbiguity **D**riven protein-protein **DOCK**ing, is a widely used computational tool for the integrative modeling of biomolecular interactions.
-Developed by researchers at [Utrecht University](https://uu.nl) in the [BonvinLab](https://bonvinlab.org) for more than 20 years, it integrates various types of experimental data, biochemical, biophysical, bioinformatic prediction and knowledge to guide the docking process.
+Developed by researchers at [Utrecht University](https://uu.nl) in the [BonvinLab](https://bonvinlab.org) for more than 20 years, it integrates various types of experimental data, biochemical, biophysical, bioinformatic prediction, and knowledge to guide the docking process.

 In this manual, we will describe:
 - the basic concepts of HADDOCK